How to Fit a Shower Tray

 Step 5

-Once you have completed the steps above, you should then paint the area where the shower is being installed using some waterproof sealer.
+Once you have completed the steps above, you should then seal the area where the shower is being installed using some waterproof sealer.

 Step 6

 You should now mark a line again where the tray will fit.
-You should also then put a mark on the wall on either side of the shower tray area, which is 8mm from the floor.
-This marks out the minimum thickness for the bed of mortar that you are going to apply in the next step.
+You should also then put a mark on the wall on either side of the shower tray area to mark out the minimum thickness required for your mortar ready for the next step - typically this is usually between 5–15mm, although always check the manufacturer's guidelines first.

 Step 7